 Most of this via ferrata is a steep climb and starts with two ladders.

-Climbing this via ferrata works only if you do not have any fear for heights.
+Climbing this via ferrata works only if you do not have any fear of heights.
 It is a steep and exposed path up to the summit.

-The hiking route and walking path is well marked.
-Don't continue here into the canyon instead turn right and follow the sign.
+The hiking route and walking path are well marked.
+Don't continue here into the canyon instead, turn right and follow the sign.

 However, the most strenuous and tricky part comes after the suspension bridge.